The math behind building a 3 month emergency fund in 180 days is simple.

 I prepared a well laid out plan for you to get started freelancing.
 For inspiration, you can see how I went from beginner to earning over $100 an hour writing and designing landing pages.

-Earning an extra thousand dollars a month is very doable for the beginner in even the first few months.
+Earning an extra thousand dollars a month (think 30 hours a month at $33 an hour) is very doable for the beginner.
 Even if you already have a full-time job.

 - 200+ FREELANCE WRITING niches (and sub-niches) to Chose From